exchange12rocks/PSGPPreferences/docs/New-GPPGroup.md

 ```

 ### -GPOId
-Specifies the ID of a GPO into which you want to add the newly created group item.
+Specifies the ID of a GPO into which you want to add the newly created group definition.
 It is a name of a Group Policy's object in Active Directory.
 Look into a CN=Policies,CN=System container in your AD DS domain.

 ```yaml
 Type: Guid